Who we are

 We are the British Ecological Society: the oldest ecological society in the world.

-The BES was established in 1913 and we have been fostering the science of ecology ever since.
-We have 6,000 members around the world and bring people together across regional, national and global scales to advance ecological science.
+We were established in 1913 and we have been fostering the science of ecology ever since.
+We have 7,000 members around the world and bring people together across regional, national and global scales to advance ecological science.
 Membership is open to anyone, anywhere.

-Our vision is for a world inspired, informed and influenced by ecology.
-We rely on the commitment of hundreds of volunteers to help us – from the editors who work on our journals, reviewers in our Grants Review College, the teams behind each of our Special Interest Groups, the trustees and members of our Council and committees to the helpers at our Annual Meeting – we could not do what we do without their effort and passion.
+Our vision is for nature and people to thrive in a world inspired by ecology.
+We rely on the commitment of hundreds of volunteers to help us – from the editors who work on our journals, reviewers in our Grants Review College, the teams behind each of our Special Interest Groups, the trustees and members of our Board of Trustees and committees to the helpers at our Annual Meeting – we could not do what we do without their effort and passion.

 We actively value the diversity and wide range of perspectives that people from different backgrounds bring to their work, to ecology and to our Society.
 We are always willing to discuss potential collaborations and innovations, so please visit our staff page to find the most appropriate person to contact.